-E-Z-GO will NOT approve Distributor, Dealer or customer changes that change a vehicle into a Low Speed Vehicle (LSV).
+The manufacturer will NOT approve Distributor, Dealer or customer changes that change a product into a Low Speed Vehicle (LSV).

 This vehicle meets the current applicable standard for safety and performance requirements.

 MAXIMUM CARGO LOAD / MAXIMUM WEIGHT CAPACITY

 Exceeding the weight capacities can cause the loss of vehicle control and possible injury or death.